wmde/wikibase-release-pipeline/example/README.md

 git pull
 ```

-If you did change `docker-compose.yml`, consider using git branches and merging to combine your adjustments with upstream changes.
+> 💡 If you did change `docker-compose.yml`, consider using git branches and merging to combine your adjustments with upstream changes.

-### Upgrading to a New Major Releases of WBS Deployment Kit
+### Major upgrades

-New major versions of WBS Deployment Kit might reference new major versions of WBS Service Containers.
+Major version upgrades are performed by updating WBS Deployment Kit.
+This might reference compatible new major versions of WBS Service Containers too.

 > ‼️ Always [create a backup](#backup-your-data) of your data before performing a major version update.